One of the best decisions a traveler can make for their Salzburg trip is to explore places outside the city’s historic center.

 It is the heart of the palace and stands out with its rich paintwork and fascinating use of perspective.

+It took me a while to take in the wonder it shows, though!
 The hall was used both as a retreat for Markus Sittikus and as a place to receive guests.
 Its artworks in its walls and ceiling would have visually impressed any courtly visitor, and you are sure to be no exception!

 Designed in 1616 by court painter Donato Arsenio Mascagni, the hall features stage-like illusionist architecture and fresco-secco paintings that make the room appear much larger than it actually is.